 HOW DO WE ACCESS THE CURRICULUM?

-If after reading the “Getting Started” documents, your congregation (or other Episcopal entity) decides to organize a dialogue circle, then you simply need to register the circle (or circles), and you will receive an email with a link and password.
+If after reading the “Getting Started” documents, your congregation (or other faith-based entity) decides to organize a dialogue circle, then you simply need to register the circle (or circles), and you will receive an email with a link and password.
 Registration details and form are here.